John Terrill

 Jaclyn Schmitt

-HOSPITALITY AND GUEST SERVICES COORDINATOR
+HOSPITALITY & GUEST SERVICES MANAGER

 Jaclyn’s role in Hospitality brings together all her passions, especially her love of people, learning, and creating efficient processes to serve everyone well.
 She wants every person who walks through Upper House’s doors to feel completely welcomed and authentically valued.